avlec/see/README.md

     license file" Then recommends a basic template for the license file
   - Another example: "Looks like you don't have a readme, you should make one and tell people about your project"
+- [ ] Complex analysis of source files.
+  - Ability to determine which dependencies a source file may have.
+  - Ability to analyze how the provided source files interact.
+This would allow us to show codebase complexity and help the user remedy this with suggestions for how to make it better.
+  - Recognize design patterns and anti-patterns.

 ---